Mercy rule: Middle and high school football

-In some states, coaches and game officials may choose to end a game at their own discretion at any time during the second half if the continuous clock rule is in effect; that usually happens if a lopsided margin continues to increase or if threatening weather is imminent.
-Sometimes the coach of the team that is losing agrees to shorten the length of a quarter in addition to the continuous clock rule.
-Although it is rare, some states or high school conferences have rules in which the team with a very large lead may not run a certain play for the rest of the game, such as a deep pass or outside run.
+In some states, coaches and game officials may choose to end a game at their own discretion any time during the second half if the continuous clock rule is in effect; that usually happens if a lopsided margin continues to increase or if threatening weather is imminent.
+Sometimes the coach of the losing team agrees to shorten the length of a quarter in addition to the continuous clock rule.
+Although it is rare, some states or high school conferences have rules prohibiting a team with a very large lead from running certain plays for the rest of the game, such as a deep pass or outside run.

-In some states (where 8-man and 6-man football is widely used), the rules call for a game to end when one team is ahead by a certain score (like 45 or 50 points) at halftime or any time thereafter.
+In some states (where 8-man and 6-man football is widely used), the rules require a game to end when one team is ahead by a certain score (like 45 or 50 points) at halftime or any time thereafter.
 In other states with 6- or 8-man football, continuous clock rules are used, and the rule may be modified; for instance, in Iowa, the rule goes into effect if the 35-point differential is reached at any time after the first quarter.

 In a variant on the mercy rule used in Connecticut high school football from 2006 to 2016, the team's coach was issued a one-game suspension (i.e., for the team's next game) if at any point the team had a 50-point lead.
 In 2016 it was replaced with a running clock rule.